 Harvest Health & Recreation, Inc. is one of the first consistently profitable, vertically integrated cannabis companies with one of the largest footprints in the U.S. Harvest’s complete vertical solution includes industry-leading cultivation, manufacturing, and retail facilities, construction, real estate, technology and operational expertise — leveraging in-house legal, HR and marketing teams, along with proven experts in writing and winning state-based applications.
 The company has built a large team with proven experience, expertise and knowledge of in-house best practices that are drawn upon whenever Harvest enters new markets.
 Harvest’s executive team is comprised of leaders in finance, compliance, real estate, consumer marketing and operations.
 Since its founding in 2011, Harvest has grown its footprint every year and now has licenses in 11 states, with planned expansion into additional states by 2020.
 Harvest shares timely updates and releases as part of its regular course of business with the media and the interested public

-Steve Gutterman has built and led high growth businesses in highly regulated industries for the last 20 years.
+Steve oversees operational standards and strategy to ensure Harvest achieves its vision of becoming the most valuable cannabis company in the U.S. For the last 20 years, Steve has built and led high growth businesses in highly regulated industries.
 The businesses he has led have increased in annual revenue by over $500 million and in market capitalization by over $2 billion.
 He also has extensive M&A experience, having led the diligence and integration of over 40 acquisitions.

 Chief Operating Officer